-Skid shoes are provided to keep the cutting edge off the surface to be cleared, especially when clearing snow from gravel driveways or roadways.
+Skid shoes are provided to keep the cutting edge off the surface being cleared, especially when clearing snow from gravel driveways or walkways.

 The skid shoe height is determined by the placement of spacer washers between the skid shoe and the skid shoe mount.
 Extra spacer washers are stored on top of the skid shoe mount.